 Whether you’ve conquered your domestic market or you want to become a big fish in a different pond, setting up a business abroad can be a great way to complement your existing revenue.
 Just how do you set up a business in an international market, though?
 With so many different legal systems, consumer preferences, languages and operational challenges to overcome, where and how do you get started?

 We can’t set up your international business for you, but we’ve collated the main things you need to do to get started, regardless of your specific target market or business category.
-Read on to learn how to set up a business abroad in 11 steps.

 Develop your business internally